The UK has many opportunities for pharmacy professionals to take on permanent positions in a range of locations.

 From NHS pharmacies to prisons and retail clients, you can join friendly new teams and work alongside some of the country's leading pharmacists and pharmacy technicians.

-For overseas workers there are criteria to follow, but if the prospect of working as a pharmacy professional in the UK excites you then now is a great time to move abroad.
+For overseas workers, there are criteria to follow, but if the prospect of working as a pharmacy professional in the UK excites you then now is a great time to move abroad.

 Once you've decided to move to the UK make sure to consider what it is that attracts you to come here.
 What location would you like to be in and what sort of pharmacy setting would suit you?
+Will you be more comfortable working in a hospital or high street setting?

 It is important to take time to consider different opportunities for your professional and personal development and wellbeing.
 The UK has a diverse mix of cities and environments, so you need to think about where you and your family would prefer to live.